Demon Flexforce Impact Shorts Review

 I should also point out that these have got X-Connect Technology, a nice feature if you’re using other Demon gear.

-You can apparently connect the top and bottom for an entirely gap-free setup.
+You can connect the top and bottom for an entirely gap-free setup.

-I haven’t tried this myself, but if you want ultimate crash protection, consider grabbing the Demon Flexforce V6 Impact Top too (reviewed here).
+I’ve only recently tried this myself as I don’t normally wear top-half protection, but the system was freaking solid.
+If you want ultimate crash protection, consider grabbing the Demon Flexforce V6 Impact Top too (reviewed here).

 5. Pros & Cons